 This is a very valuable – priceless in fact – example, that for every choice there is a consequence, and that consequence is our responsibility, and ours alone.

 Over the last few years I have come to see a very clear picture forming, and maybe you have had a peek of this picture too, one that I feel is very important for us to consider with honesty, as we make our way through each stage of our lives.
 And that is, that the mind is actually not the intelligent one, but the self-centred one, and it is the body which is the seat of our true intelligence.
-I am starting to see more clearly each day, that if I listen to my body, it will tell me very clearly if it’s able to do something and from acknowledging its wisdom my life actually flows a lot more smoothly and, in many instances,, pain and discomfort free.
+I am starting to see more clearly each day, that if I listen to my body, it will tell me very clearly if it’s able to do something – or not – and from acknowledging its wisdom my life actually flows a lot more smoothly and, in many instances, pain and discomfort free.
 But if I listen to my mind I get constantly lead astray with all sorts of uncomfortable outcomes often at the expense of my body.

 So, it beggars the question – which way of life are we naturally born to live?
-For me the answer is now so simple, it’s the one where I deeply care for my body and listen to its wise messages, even if they make me feel uncomfortable when they are presenting me with the truth.
+For me the answer is now so simple.
+It’s the one where I deeply care for my body and listen to its wise and truth-filled messages, even if they make me feel uncomfortable in the realisation that something has to change.

 Let’s consider for a moment how different and amazing life would be if we were raised from young to deeply care for our body, to cherish it and to listen to its messages.